1: rbioapi: User-Friendly R Interface to Biologic Web Services' API

 Note That: rbioapi is an ongoing project.
 New databases and services will be implemented periodically in order to gradually make the package as comprehensive as possible.
 Do you see yourself often using a certain database/service?
 Feel free to suggest any database/service by creating an issue on our GitHub repository.
 I will appreciate any suggestions.

-However, the CRAN version is released at most once every 1-2 months, You can install the development version from GitHub with:
+However, the CRAN version is released at most once every 1-2 months, You can install the most recent (development) version from GitHub with:

 To make the namespace more organized, functions has been named with the following pattern: